phidatahq/phidata/cookbook/examples/streamlit/medical_imaging/README.md

 # Medical Imaging Diagnosis Agent

-Medical Imaging Diagnosis Agent is a medical imaging analysis agent that analyzes medical images and provides detailed findings by utilizing models and external tools: DuckDuckGo
+Medical Imaging Diagnosis Agent is a medical imaging analysis agent that analyzes medical images and provides detailed findings by utilizing models and external tools.

 ### 1. Create a virtual environment